Accessibility statement

 Parts of this service are not fully accessible.
 For example:

-- individual pages in the service do not have titles describing their purpose
+- some individual pages in the service do not have titles describing their purpose

 - the service uses a star rating to gather feedback that does not have visual labels, visual instructions or a focus indicator for keyboard users

-- it's not possible to use your browser's autocomplete options to enter information
+- you cannot use your browser's autocomplete options to enter information

 What to do if you have difficulty using the apply for a SIEL service